 We cannot prevent these events from happening but what we can do is mitigate and reduce the impact by implementing an effective third-party risk management system.

-Implementation of a vendor risk management program not only prevents a company from possible risks but helps it to measure supplier performance, maintain healthy relationships over a longer period, assess and analyze their delivering capabilities, and more importantly foresees any kind of risk involved.
+Implementation of a vendor risk management program not only prevents a company from possible risks but helps it to measure supplier performance, maintain healthy relationships over a longer period, assess and analyze its delivering capabilities, and more importantly foresees any kind of risk involved.

 Here are five primary types of risks that a third party or a vendor can bring to your business.